sreejith7676/kernel-GKI/Documentation/filesystems/f2fs.rst

 compression enabled files.

 2) compress_mode=user
-This disables the automatic compression and gives the user discretion of choosing the target file and the timing.
+This disables the automaic compression and gives the user discretion of choosing the target file and the timing.
 The user can do manual compression/decompression on the compression enabled files using F2FS_IOC_DECOMPRESS_FILE and F2FS_IOC_COMPRESS_FILE ioctls like the below.